Explore

 Waterfall development methodology

 The Agile software development process is characterized by an iterative and collaborative approach that emphasizes flexibility, efficiency, and customer satisfaction.
-Agile divides the project into small, manageable iterations, typically lasting 2–4 weeks, called sprints.
+Agile divides the project into small, manageable 2-4 week iterations, called sprints.
 The product owner is involved throughout the entire software development process, providing feedback on each software project step and guiding the project.

 Unlike the Waterfall model, the Agile model focuses on continuous improvement and adapting to changing circumstances, which leads to a high-quality software development process.
 It promotes collaboration among cross-functional teams and allows for quick delivery of products.